 - Create an appropriate system to monitor the knowledge gaps being created under dynamic work environment and thereafter acquiring the additional or new knowledge needed for the same activities.

-- If possible then separate ‘knowledge management audit’ can be conducted to identify gaps as well as the best practices.
+- If possible then separate ‘knowledge management audit’ can be conducted to identify gaps as well as the best practices and having Qualityze Audit Management Software in your orgnaization process can give upper hand.

 Finally, another important fact to bear in mind is that one should not restrict itself to clause 7.1.6 for management of knowledge but its implications to clause 7.2 should also be taken into consideration which talks about organizational competence.